Tour ID: 10063980

 Day 4 (B,L,D)

-This morning we depart Coober Pedy and head across the Moon Plain to the Painted Desert (Arckaringa Hills).
+This morning we depart Coober Pedy and head across the fascinating Moon Plain to the Painted Desert (Arckaringa Hills).
 The Moon Plain is rich in fossil deposits, evidence of the inland sea that covered this region 120 million years ago and offers a vast expanse of rocky plains unlike anywhere else.
 The strange lunar landscape has been used for many Hollywood movies including Mad Max Beyond the Thunderdome, Pitch Black, Red Planet and Priscilla Queen of the Desert.
+We’ll also cross the Dog Fence for the first time today.

 The Painted Desert is an ancient Inland Sea bed where the hills are the result of rain, weather and erosion.
 The slopes and shapes include many different colours and shades of orange, yellow and white- hence the name “Painted Desert”.

-After viewing the Painted Desert from the lookout, we continue through to Oodnadatta.
-Famous for it’s pink roadhouse, the town was originally created when the Overland Telegraph Line was laid and then became the northern terminus for the Central Australia Railway.
+After viewing the Painted Desert from the lookout, we continue along the Kempe Road to Oodnadatta.
+Famous for it’s iconic pink roadhouse, the town was originally created when the Overland Telegraph Line was laid and then became the northern terminus for the Central Australia Railway.

 We arrive at William Creek, the smallest settlement in South Australia with a population of 3 humans and a dog !
 It’s located 165km’s from the nearest town and sits in the largest cattle station in the world (Anna Creek-approximately the size of England).